5.1 earthquake reported near Sparta, North Carolina

 Several viewers also reported feeling an earthquake in and around Charlotte as well as in South Carolina.

-There have been six earthquakes in North Carolina within the last week, 11 in the last 30 days, and 85 in the last 365 day period.
+8 earthquakes have been reported in Sparta in the last two days and six in the last 24 hours North Carolina has seen 11 earthquakes in the last 30 days, and 85 in the last 365 day period.

+The earthquakes Sunday morning were recorded near the town along the Virginia border, first at 1:57 a.m., about three miles from Sparta, and then the 5.1 larger magnitude one about two miles away from Sparta at 8:07.

+The USGS says they’ve already received over 45,000 reports from people in Virginia, Tennessee, and North Carolina.
+The USGS is also warning of aftershocks for the remainder of the week.
+NC Emergency Management says that if there is an aftershock to drop, cover, and hold on.

 Get breaking news alerts in the FOX46 News app.
 It’s FREE!